 - Make sure you understand the number of search queries that are included, sometimes referred to as a "rank check"

 - Number of search engines AND if it includes both desktop and mobile

-- If you require both rank tracking for desktop and mobile, make sure each search engine is included and they are clearly listed.
+- If you require both rank tracking for desktop and mobile, make sure each search engine is included and they are clearly listed in your proposal.

 - The combination you are looking for is both the number of keywords and the search engines they will be rank checked on.
-Google Desktop US and Google Mobile US as an example.
+Google Desktop US and Google Mobile US is an example.

 - Descriptions of the features that are critical to your success and that you expect are included.

 You don’t want to end up adding keywords or more rank checks you weren’t expecting from the beginning after you have already signed the agreement.
-Nor do you want to have an add-on SEO tool for a feature you didn’t receive.
-This means further investment and the loss of scalability within your SEO program.
+Nor do you want add-on SEO tool for a feature you didn’t receive.
+This results in further investment and the loss of scalability within your SEO program.

 How Does the Cost of an SEO Platform Compare to Specific Rank Tracking SEO Tools?

 The biggest difference here is scale and the time savings you get from having all of the data, analytics, reporting, and capabilities in one place.
 Using different tools requires more training, downloading data, uploading the data to a BI tool and the ability to connect all those data points.